securesign/artifact-signer-ansible/README.md

 * https://fulcio.<base_hostname>
 * https://tuf.<base_hostname>

-Each of these hostnames must be configured in DNS to resolve to the target machine.
+each of these hostnames must be configured in DNS to resolve to the target machine.
 The `base_hostname` parameter must be provided when executing the provisining.
 To configure hostnames in DNS, edit `/etc/hosts` with the following content:

 ```